Johnson City Roundtrip The Southern Dozen Ride 05 Music to your Ears

 Countries

-Northeast Tennessee and Southwest Virginia are famous for their music.
-Bristol as the home of the legendary Carter Family and the Birthplace of Country Music, this area laid the foundation for America’s modern music scene.
-See the Burger Bar, where Hank Williams was last seen alive, visit the auditorium that June Carter and Johnny Cash called home, and see where the first “country” recordings were made in 1927.
+Northeast Tennessee and Southwest Virginia are known for their music.
+Bristol, home of the legendary Carter family and the birthplace of country music, laid the foundation for America’s modern music scene.
+See the Burger Bar where Hank Williams was last seen alive, visit the auditorium that June Carter and Johnny Cash called home, and see where the first “country” recordings were made in 1927.

 In Bristol you can visit

-RP10 Have lunch at the Original Burger Bar located in downtown Bristol, a classic diner since 1942.
-Famously known as the last place Hank Williams, Sr. was seen alive.
-Serving only the freshest, juiciest burgers available.
+Lunch at the Original Burger Bar in Bristol city centre, a classic restaurant since 1942.
+Famous as the last place Hank Williams Sr. was seen alive.
+Only the freshest, juiciest burgers available.

-The ride continues over scenic roads to the The Carter Family Memorial Music Center (RP14), a non-profit organization, serves fans and supporters of old-time country and folk music through the presentation of weekly performances at the Carter Family Fold.
+The drive continues along scenic roads to The Carter Family Memorial Music Center, a non-profit organization that serves fans and supporters of old-time country and folk music by presenting weekly performances on the Carter Family Fold.
 It also honors the memory of the first family of country music, the legendary Carter Family.

-We continue our trip and will pass small villages like Weber City, Fort Blackmore and Clinchport before we reach Kingsport (RP17), where you'll have the opportunity to stop for a break in one of the many restaurants and bars.
+We continue our journey passing small towns such as Weber City, Fort Blackmore and Clinchport before reaching Kingsport, where you will have the opportunity to stop for a break at one of the many restaurants and bars.

-Next door you can visit the Hook and Ladder Moonshine Distillery Shop.
-Founded by Drew Draper and his father Kenneth Draper, a decorated Senior Captain for Kingsport Fire Station One, they intended to honor firefighters all across the country.
-Exposed brick walls adorned with firefighting memorabilia honor those who have served, and consist well with the urban vibe of the downtown area.
+In downtown Kingsport, you can visit the Hook and Ladder Moonshine Distillery Shop.
+Founded by Drew Draper and his father Kenneth Draper, a decorated Senior Captain for Kingsport Fire Station One, they wanted to honor firefighters across the country.
+Exposed brick walls adorned with firefighting memorabilia honor those who served, and fit in well with the urban feel of downtown.

-Utilizing an old, thumper-style still, father and son are proudly producing a high proof moonshine with quality mash and a superior taste.
-Offering free samples to visitors, as well as a wide range of merchandise.
-Explore the flavors now and then come by for a taste of real Tennessee moonshine.
+Using an old, blunt style, father and son proudly produce a high-proof moonshine with quality mousse and superior flavor.
+Offering free samples to visitors, as well as a wide variety of merchandise.
+Explore the flavors now and stop by for a taste of real Tennessee moonshine.

 Want to download this route?